knowit/kubernetes-workshop/docs/_docs/workshop/deploy.md

     spec:
       containers:
       - name: sample-app
-        image: ubuntu-k8s-1.local:30603/sample-app
+        image: nginx
         imagePullPolicy: Always
         ports:
         - containerPort: 8080
+        env:
+        - name: POD_NAME
+          valueFrom:
+            fieldRef:
+              fieldPath: metadata.name
+        - name: NAMESPACE
+          valueFrom:
+            fieldRef:
+              fieldPath: metadata.namespace
 ```

+The `env` part is not required, we're just using that for our example to inject the pod's name and its
+namespaces to the docker container's environment variables.

 ## Task: Create deployment

-Create a deployment using the pod from the previous steps.
+Create a deployment using the docker image `torklo/workshop-api`, which should be exposed at port 8080.

 <details>
  <summary>Solution</summary>